robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 ``````````````````````````

 Starting from version 2.7.5, Robot Framework's `documentation syntax`_
-supports custom `section titles`_.
-The first level titles used in the
+supports custom `section titles`_, and the titles used in the
 library or resource file introduction automatically create link
 targets.
 The example below illustrates linking both to automatic and
 custom sections: